How to Sleep in Singapore for Free (and Why You Don’t Need To)

 Exploring on your own or staying overnight?
 Or taking a one-way flight and a coach to/from Malaysia?
 Read on.

 Sleeping in Singapore for free – is it worthwhile?

-If you really don’t want to pay for a bed, your options are limited to naps in 24-hour laundromats, McDonald’s and Starbucks outlets and you won’t be lying flat in these places.
-Order a drink and the staff will be unlikely to make a fuss.
+If you don’t want to pay for a bed, your options are limited to naps in 24-hour laundromats, McDonald’s and Starbucks outlets, and you won’t be lying flat in these places.
+Order a drink, and the staff will be unlikely to make a fuss.
 You can try Couchsurfing but, in Singapore, your chances of crashing at a stranger’s place are slim.

 Willing to take your chances with the weather?
-While camping on Sentosa is not permitted, if there’s a beach party on a Saturday, it’s not uncommon for people to sleep on the sand until public transport starts running again.
-You can try blending in – just remember to use insect repellent.
+While camping on Sentosa is not permitted, if there’s a beach party on a Saturday, it’s not uncommon for people to sleep on the sand until public transport starts running again in the morning.
+You can try blending in but remember to use insect repellent.

 Where to shower for free in Singapore

 Unlike in Europe, the public toilets in our malls and MRT stations are mostly free, and even the paid ones in some markets ask for only 20 cents at most.
 I’m not aware of any hostels or hotels that let non-guests use a shower for a fee; however, there is one place close to the city where you can freshen up for nothing.

 You can visit the Singapore Sports Hub (nearest MRT station: Stadium) which has changing rooms that are free, even if you’re not using the facilities.
 It would be a shame to not go for a swim in the Aquatic Centre (from S$2.60) or float on the lazy river on the roof of Kallang Wave Mall (S$2) after making the journey, though.
 While you’ll need only your towel and toiletries, here’s the catch: the shower stalls are too small to take your bags in without getting wet, and there’s nothing to dry your wet stuff.